Hurricane Ike: Public and mental health issues

 Victims and workers face numerous residential and occupational hazards during the process of repairing their homes or community.
 An exposure to hazardous materials through the process created health threats of diseases, air contamination, smoke inhalation, and lead poisoning.
 As disaster victims return to their damaged homes children were exposed to the debris and other hazards, developing a risk of injury.
 After the hurricane because of power outages individuals and family misused portable generators causing carbon monoxide poisoning.
 Eighty-two percent to 87 percent of carbon monoxide were caused by the improper use of generators.
 The Texas Department of State Health Services issued that gasoline generators should not be used indoors.
 Fifty-four people were reported by the Texas poison centers to have storm-related carbon monoxide exposure.
-The Undersea and Hyperbaric Medical Society and The Center for Disease Control reported 15 people had to undergo hyperbaric oxygen treatment for carbon monoxide poisoning.
+The Undersea and Hyperbaric Medical Society and The Centers for Disease Control reported 15 people had to undergo hyperbaric oxygen treatment for carbon monoxide poisoning.
 Symptoms from exposure were headaches, nausea, and vomiting with the majority of the treated cases under the age of eighteen.